 1. Introduction

 In this section the current state of play in New Zealand’s housing sector is examined — analysing house price data between 2000 and 2023 and traversing the laissez-faire housing policies which have accompanied some of the worst housing affordability statistics in the OECD.
-The disconnect between ideology-based housing policy and market reality is explored — offering obvious commercial rationale for why simply zoning more and more greenfield land for mainly market-led and priced housing will not achieve better housing outcomes — especially improved affordability.
+The disconnect between ideology-based housing policy and market reality is explored — offering obvious commercial rationale for why simply zoning more and more land for mainly market-led and priced housing will not achieve better housing outcomes — especially improved affordability.
 The readiness of the country to fund the economic and social infrastructure required to support a high growth urban development political agenda and the back-to-front order of zoning informing infrastructure decisions, is questioned.
 The reliance on property capital gain as the main means of getting ahead in society, the very two-dimensional private ownership and private rental market structure and limited housing tenure options, and how to change the conversation on all this are also tentatively articulated.
 Finally the potential for the kind of not-for-profit cooperative housing systems and related policies successfully implemented in many European countries to positively disrupt our housing ecosystem — the main focus of this research — is touched on.
 This sets the scene for sections that follow.

 -